This article was last updated on Aug. 5, 2022.

 It’s no secret: Americans are living much longer than they were more than a century ago.
 Thanks to the advancement and evolution of modern medicine and technology, we’re seeing an average life expectancy of 76.9 years.
 This estimate — which was updated at the end of 2020 — is two years less than the previous life expectancy, largely due to the COVID-19 pandemic External Site.

 There are a number of factors that go into a long life.
 And, news flash: Your genetics only make up a small portion of your overall health and well-being and 30 percent of your life expectancy.
 In the end, it begins and ends with you making the choice to live a healthy lifestyle — and yes, luck needs to play in your favor, too.

 5 simple tricks to add years to your life

 According to the Mayo Clinic, it’s important to aim for 30 minutes of physical activity per day External Site.
-This can include moderate to vigorous activities such as walking, running, dancing, strength training, and more!
+Moderate aerobic exercise includes activities such as brisk walking, biking, swimming and mowing the lawn.
+Keeping physically active is key to a healthy lifestyle, but be sure to check with your doctor External Site before you start any new exercise routine.

 Fill up your plate with healthy eats